- Overview of the thyroid gland

 Thyroiditis is a term for inflammation of the thyroid gland, a condition which causes the levels of thyroid hormone in the body to go beyond the normal range.

 Thyroiditis can be caused by several clinical disorders that present in different ways and require different courses of treatment, ranging from medication to surgery.
-The most common disorders include Hashimoto’s thyroiditis, postpartum thyroiditis and De Quervain’s thyroiditis.
+The most common types of thyroiditis include Hashimoto’s thyroiditis, postpartum thyroiditis and De Quervain’s thyroiditis.

-It is estimated that women are roughly five to eight times more likely than men to experience thyroid problems, with around one in eight women developing a thyroid disorder at some point in their lifetime.
-Thyroiditis can be a serious condition, and requires management by a medical practitioner.
+Women are far more likely than men to experience thyroid problems.
+Thyroiditis can be a serious condition, and requires management by a doctor.

 The symptoms of thyroiditis depend on whether the levels of thyroid hormone in the blood are too high (hyperthyroidism or thyrotoxicosis) or too low (hypothyroidism).